 “To us the differences between the worship of Olympian Zeus and the mysteries of Demeter may seem as great as those between any two religions of more modern times.
 Yet not only did they never lead to wars or persecutions, but it was perfectly possible for the same man to be a devout participant in both.
 More than this, Kore daughter of Demeter, in whose honour as well as her mother’s the mysteries were held, had Zeus himself for father, and Zeus could be addressed as Chthonios [underworld] as well as Olympios [heavenly].
 A totally different God in reality, you may say.”

 What we can take from this is that while exclusivist religions tend to be deeply intolerant of other religions, inclusive religions acknowledge that truth can be found in the many other philosophies and practices.
 In Julian Hellenism, this truth is perennialist, with the plurality of approaches to the divine being understood through monoeides, meaning “in the form of singularity,” a term that Plato uses for the One.
-Iamblichus refers to the Gods as monoeides, meaning “in the form of singularity” (Clark 2010, 56-57), which tells us that the Gods share a single unity as emanatory manifestations within Their singular divine source, the One Supra-Essential Godhead (Flavius Claudius Iulianus, III 379), as unity precedes the existence of multiplicity.
+Iamblichus refers to the Gods as monoeides, meaning “in the form of singularity” (Clark 2010, 56-57), which tells us that the Gods share a single unity as emanatory manifestations within Their singular divine source, the One Supra-Essential Godhead (Flavius Claudius Iulianus, III 379), as unity precedes the existence of multiplicity (Sallustius, V).
 This makes the Gods more unitary and emanatory as manifestations of their divine source, functioning as horizontal extensions of the same power which ultimately leads back to that unity.
 This gives support to the plurality of worship of the divine, as this plurality which derives from the One tells us that there a myriad of ways to approach and engage with the divine through relatively universal methods and tradition-specific protocols.
 As Quintus Aurelius Symmachus writes, “it is reasonable that whatever each of us worships is really to be considered one and the same.
 We gaze up at the same stars, the sky covers us all, the same universe compasses us.
 What does it matter what practical system we adopt in our search for truth?
 Not by one avenue only can we arrive at so tremendous a secret” (Barrow, Trans., 1973: 37-41).